rzido/ckanext-cdc_theme/README.md

 ckanext-cdc_theme
 =================

 OpenData CKAN theme - TEST.
-This theme is heavily based on OpenDataPhilly Theme (ckanext-odp_theme)
+This theme was based on OpenDataPhilly Theme (ckanext-odp_theme) but it has evolved beyond this.

 This theme is for testing and learning purposes.
 It depends on several ckan extensions: ckanext-pages, ckanext-showcase, ckanext-rating,...